dell/csm-docs/content/docs/getting-started/installation/helm/modules/resiliency/installation.md

   controller:
     args:
       - "--csisock=unix:/var/run/csi/csi.sock"
-      - "--labelvalue=csi-vxflexos"
+      - "--labelvalue=csi-<driver>"
       - "--mode=controller"
       - "--skipArrayConnectionValidation=false"
-      - "--driver-config-params=/vxflexos-config-params/driver-config-params.yaml"
+      - "--driver-config-params=/<driver>-config-params/driver-config-params.yaml"
       - "--driverPodLabelValue=dell-storage"
       - "--ignoreVolumelessPods=false"
   node:
     args:
-      - "--csisock=unix:/var/lib/kubelet/plugins/vxflexos.emc.dell.com/csi_sock"
+      - "--csisock=unix:/var/lib/kubelet/plugins/<driver>.emc.dell.com/csi_sock"
-      - "--labelvalue=csi-vxflexos"
+      - "--labelvalue=csi-<driver>"
       - "--mode=node"
       - "--leaderelection=false"
-      - "--driver-config-params=/vxflexos-config-params/driver-config-params.yaml"
+      - "--driver-config-params=/<driver>-config-params/driver-config-params.yaml"
       - "--driverPodLabelValue=dell-storage"
       - "--ignoreVolumelessPods=false"

 ```
+>Note: `<driver>` should be replaced with respective driver name

-To install CSM for Resiliency with the driver, the following changes are required:
+To install CSM for Resiliency with the driver:
-1. Enable CSM for Resiliency by changing the podmon.enabled boolean to true.
-This will enable both controller-podmon and node-podmon.
+1. Enable CSM for Resiliency by setting `podmon.enabled` to `true` (enables both controller-podmon and node-podmon).
 2. If you need to change the registry, specify the podmon image to be used in `images.podmon`
-3. Specify arguments to controller-podmon in the podmon.controller.args block.
-See "Podmon Arguments" below.
-Note that some arguments are required.
-Note that the arguments supplied to controller-podmon are different from those supplied to node-podmon.
-4. Specify arguments to node-podmon in the podmon.node.args block.
-See "Podmon Arguments" below.
-Note that some arguments are required.
-Note that the arguments supplied to controller-podmon are different from those supplied to node-podmon.
+3. Provide arguments for controller-podmon in `podmon.controller.args` (some arguments are required and differ from node-podmon).
+See “Podmon Arguments” below.
+4. Provide arguments for node-podmon in `podmon.node.args` (some arguments are required and differ from controller-podmon).
+See “Podmon Arguments” below.

 ## Podmon Arguments
+{{< collapse id="1" title="Arguments">}}
 | Argument | Required | Description | Applicability |
 |-|-|-|-|
 | enabled | Required | Boolean "true" enables CSM for Resiliency installation with the driver in a helm installation. | top level |